Every novel, every painting, every work of art with meaning contains an ideology. This includes stories written for children.

 EDGY CONTENT DOES NOT EQUAL SUBVERSION

-There are a number of books that have been banned by various organisations because of the ideas they transmit.
-Often these books are banned because they have been completely misread, not because they’re introducing some subversive ideology at all.
+A number of books have been banned by various organisations because of the ideas they transmit.
+Often these books are banned because they have been completely misread, not because they’re introducing subversive ideology at all.

 According to many critics, who do actually understand the banned books, it is not books that promote certain ways of life/beliefs/values that are dangerous.
 The most dangerous books are those that normalise certain ways of life without encouraging readers to question.

 By the way, subject matter has nothing to do with ideology.
 There are a lot of books which people call ‘sooo radical’ which are nothing of the sort.
-The reason they seem radical is because of sexual/violent/druggie content.
+The reason they seem radical is because of sexual/violent/drug content.
 In fact, the inclusion of ‘edgy content’ does not necessarily subvert any hegemonic ideology.
-For example, a book which contains drugs for YA will most often convey the idea that Drugs Are Very Bad, No Question, which is actually not a subversion of dominant thinking at all.
+For example, a book which contains drugs in young adult literature will most often convey the idea that Drugs Are Very Bad, No Question, which is actually not a subversion of dominant thinking at all.

 Likewise, you can have an incredibly radical story in something that is at first glance very mainstream.